Advocacy

 • 84% strengthened communication skills with peers and adults

 The Landscape of Education in the Arts in Duval (LEAD) is a survey and report that informs the Jacksonville community of the state of arts education in Duval County Public Schools.
-Jacksonville has made incredible strides toward equitable access to quality arts education, and through LEAD, CAP will continue to advocate for arts education to show how the arts add up in the community.
+Jacksonville has made incredible strides toward greater access to quality arts education, and through LEAD, CAP will continue to advocate for arts education to show how the arts add up in the community.

 Any Given Child